-Our gift vouchers are handwritten on beautiful foiled card, valid for one year and sent out the same day as we receive your order.
-We strongly recommend delivery by courier rather than post as we cannot guarantee a timeframe for New Zealand post delivery.
-Alternatively gift vouchers may be picked up from the restaurant.
-Orders received on Saturdays, Sundays or Mondays will be processed on Tuesday mornings.
+Our gift vouchers are handwritten on beautiful foiled card, valid for one year and sent out the same day we receive your order.
+Please note orders received on Saturdays, Sundays or Mondays will be processed on Tuesday mornings.

 Our 600-page book captures the life of one of New Zealand’s most awarded local eateries.
 It includes over 2,000 images documenting its inner workings as well as the secrets of the 100 recipes that have made it hard to get a table for the last 12 years!
 First published in 2012, we have reprinted it due to popular demand.
 The Engine Room Eatery | RRP $60 Natalia Schamroth & Carl Koppenhagen Photographs by Kieran Scott Creative direction by Alt Group Published by Random House New Zealand 600 pages | 19.5cm x 25.5cm (ISBN 9781869799748)

 Combine all the ingredients except the bay leaves and bacon.
 Mix well, cover and refrigerate for 24 hours.